 Interesting Stats About Psoriasis

 - Psoriasis has been around a long time, and people have employed various methods to treat it.
 Hippocrates used pine tar to treat psoriasis.

 - Ancient texts say that a concoction made of onion, sea salt, and urine was one of the first treatments for psoriasis.
 Today, fish oil, turmeric, and tea tree oil are very popular.

 - In 1872, German dermatologist Heinrich Koebner discovered that skin damaged by animal bites and tattoos had a high likelihood of developing psoriasis.
 This is known as the Koebner phenomenon.
 If you have little critters, or tattoos and other trauma to the skin, you may be more likely to develop psoriasis.

-- According to the National Psoriasis Foundation, 125 million people or roughly 3% of the people in the world living currently right now with psoriasis and that's diagnosed cases of psoriasis.
-The numbers are much higher if we consider the number of people who are actually living with undiagnosed cases of psoriasis, alright.
+- According to the National Psoriasis Foundation, 125 million people or roughly 3% of the people in the world are living currently with psoriasis — and that's diagnosed cases of psoriasis.
+The numbers are much higher if we consider the number of people who are actually living with undiagnosed cases of psoriasis.

-- $135 billion spent annually on health care costs related to psoriasis.
+- $135 billion is spent annually on health care costs related to psoriasis.
 It's big business.

 Psoriasis as an Autoimmune Disease